calumatos/calumatos/README.md

   Welcome to my Github!

-  This is where I keep my work from the Data Analytics Bootcamp!
+  This is where I keep my work from the Data Analytics Bootcamp and Data/Machine Learning related courses!
   Here you'll find a some of the labs, exercises and projects that showcase my journey through the course.

 </div>